The Cheapest Car Insurance in Pennsylvania

 • The Cheapest Car Insurance in Pennsylvania

 Whether you’re commuting in Pittsburgh, catching an Eagles game in Philadelphia, or heading to Hershey Park for a day of chocolate and fun, you’ll want to ensure you insure your car for the lowest rate possible so you can use your savings for the fun things the state has to offer.
-Car insurance in Pennsylvania isn’t much more expensive than the national average full-coverage policy, but it costs about $1,660 annually.
+Car insurance in the Keystone State is about on par with the national average, but in Pennsylvania, cheap car insurance isn’t too hard to find.

 The Cheapest Auto Insurance in Pennsylvania Explained

 Finding cheap car insurance in Pennsylvania might be tough, but lucky for you, you’ve come to the experts.
 We’ll teach you all the tips and tricks you need to get a policy at a low cost without sacrificing coverage.
-In Pennsylvania, the average full coverage policy costs about $1,660 annually, and the average minimum coverage policy costs about half that.
+In Pennsylvania, the average full coverage policy costs about $2,483 annually, and the average minimum coverage policy costs about $516.

 Car insurance laws and requirements in Pennsylvania require all drivers to carry at least $15,000 of bodily injury liability per person, $30,000 of bodily injury liability per accident, $5,000 of property damage liability per accident (15/30/5 liability coverage), and at least $5,000 in personal injury protection (PIP).
 A policy with just these coverages is considered a minimum coverage policy.

-Let’s look more in-depth at how you can get the lowest insurance rates in Pennsylvania with either a minimum or full coverage car insurance policy.
+Let’s look more in-depth at how you can get excellent auto insurance rates in Pennsylvania with either a minimum or full coverage car insurance policy.

-How To Find Cheap Auto Insurance in Pennsylvania
+How To Find Low-Cost Auto Insurance in Pennsylvania

-The first step to finding cheap auto insurance in Pennsylvania is to narrow down what you value in a policy.
+The first step to finding the cheapest car insurance near Pennsylvania is to narrow down what you value in a policy.
 When it comes to auto insurance policies, there are two things you will need to look at: coverage and cost.

-If you value cost over coverage, the best auto insurance policy for you will be a minimum coverage policy at the cheapest base rate with several discounts applied.
+If you value cost over coverage, the best cheap car insurance in Pennsylvania for your needs will be a minimum coverage policy at the cheapest base rate with several discounts applied.
 If you value coverage over cost but are still interested in saving some money, the best policy for you will be a full coverage policy at a low base rate with several discounts applied.

 Getting Minimum Coverage

-The easiest and most surefire way to get cheap Pennsylvania auto insurance is to carry only the minimum amount of legally required coverage.
-In the Keystone State, this policy would only have 15/30/5 of liability coverage and $5,000 of PIP.
+The easiest and most surefire way to get the cheapest Pennsylvania car insurance is to carry only the minimum amount of legally required coverage.
+In Pennsylvania, this policy would only have 15/30/5 of liability coverage and $5,000 of PIP.
 If you lease or finance your car, your lender or leaser will likely require you to carry collision and comprehensive coverage on your policy.

 Whether you have a full or minimum coverage policy, the base rates will likely remain on par with the state’s average.
 This means that since Pennsylvania’s average premium for a full coverage policy is about the same as the nation’s average, the premiums for a minimum coverage policy will likely remain consistent with the national average.
 While the ratio will remain consistent with the national average, reducing your coverage to minimum coverage from full will dramatically reduce your premiums.

 While a considerable reduction in premiums sounds great, don’t be fooled.
-You must remember you’re sacrificing coverage to maximize savings for cheap auto insurance in Pennsylvania.
+You must remember you’re sacrificing coverage to maximize savings.
 While it’s always important to do what’s best for you, here at Clovered, we feel that paying higher premiums for more coverage is worth the price.

-Reducing your coverage to lower your premiums means you’re far less protected on the roads.
+Reducing your coverage to get car insurance in Pennsylvania for cheap means you’re far less protected on the roads.
 For example, say you cause an accident while on your way to see the Liberty Bell, and you only have minimum coverage.
 In this scenario, once you reach your deductible, your 15/30/5 liability coverage will kick in to pay the expenses the other driver accrues, but only up to your limit.
 After you exceed your limit, you’re liable to pay the rest of the expenses out of pocket.

 If you’ve ever gotten a bill from an American hospital, you know exceeding $15,000 in medical expenses isn’t difficult.
 In many cases, it’s more cost-effective to spring for a full coverage policy with higher premiums than paying out of pocket for the remaining sum of those medical expenses.